Milanxam/u-chat/README.md

-# A realtime, responsive Chat Application using Next-js and Redis!
+# A realtime, responsive Chat Application with Next-js and Redis!

 The app uses nextjs 13 a redis database, you can sign in with google, add friends and chat in realtime, send emojis and more!